Bengal1/Noisy-Channel/README.md

 This reposatory is part of a small project I did in my B.sc in Elecrical engineering at [Tel-Aviv University](https://www.tau.ac.il).
 The project about computer comunication and sockets operation.

 **Description & Functuinallity**:
+The purpose of this exercise is to implement a noisy channel model with sender, receiver and channel. the channel in the command line arguments the type of noise and a integer n (noise parameter). there are 2 types of noise:
+    *Random - ```-r``` - in this case every bit have a flipping probabilty of n/2^16. the sender gets in the command line arguments IP number and port number from the

 **Comiplation**:
 1. Compile via Visual Studio -